fbpx Skip to the content

 Softball Fields

-Calverton-Galway Local Park features a playground, softball, cricket, four pickleball courts on two tennis courts, and baseball fields across 61.2 acres.
+Calverton-Galway Local Park features a playground, softball, cricket, pickleball striping on two tennis courts, and baseball fields across 61.2 acres.
 The picnic area contains shelters.

 History: The Sarah Lee Family Cemetery